ayuthmang/ghost-docker/README.md

 $ docker-compose up -d
 ```

-5. Access to your url http://ghost.local
+5. Access to your url for example my url is `http://ghost.local`